lgtmco/lgtm/README.md

 ```

 If you are having trouble building this project please reference its .drone.yml file.
 Everything you need to know about building LGTM is defined in that file.

+### Disclaimer

+LGTM is a trademark of Semmle, Ltd (www.lgtm.com).
+The use of the LGTM mark and name on this page shall not imply any affiliation with or endorsement by Semmle, Ltd.